 Nonprofit Relief & Recovery Resources

 Many organizations around the state support relief and recovery to North Carolinians when natural disasters occur.
-The Center is here to support you with the information and resources below to use and share with your communities.
+The Center is here to support your organizations with the information and resources below to use and share with your communities.
 If you know of a local organization or resource to add, please let us know.
-We'll continue to update this information as we receive it.
+We'll continue to update this information.

 First Steps